henry0337/henry0337/README.md

 I've been learning to code for 2 years

-* 🌍  I'm based in Vietnam
+* 🌍  I'm from Vietnam
 * ✉️  You can contact me at [hung03072003@gmail.com](mailto:hung03072003@gmail.com)
 * 🧠  I'm learning Spring Framework for backend and Android Native for frontend now
 * 🤝  I'm open to collaborating on any kind of Android-based projects